jop-software/redmine_sentry_client/Readme.md

 Keep in mind to restart redmine after adding the DSN, because the sentry client only gets registerd if this configuration is provided

 ## Test
-You can test the integration by accessing the `/sentry` route.
+In the configuration of the plugin is a button to trigger a test error.
-This will raise an internal error that will get reported to sentry
+Alternatively you can visit the `/sentry` route to trigger the same behaviour

 ## License
 See [LICENSE](./LICENSE) file for more information